ltrzesniewski/ltrzesniewski/README.md

 Hey there, I'm Lucas 👋

+Some topics I like:
+ - Low-level stuff in C#
+ - High-performance code and optimization
+ - Language parsing and processing, compilers

-I like doing low-level stuff in C#.
-Check out some of my projects below 👇
+Check out some of my projects below 🙂